Goals:

 - Provide a seamless end user experience in an embedded analytics application (note that this may be at odds with the most robust security setup configuration)

-Tableau Online
+Tableau Cloud

 - Okta account.
 If you do not have an account with Okta, you can sign up for a free trial here.

-- Admin access to your Okta account.
+- You'll need admin access to your Okta account.

-Web Server for Embedded Analytics Application:
+Web Server for Embedded Analytics Application

-Setup instructions:
+Setup Instructions

 We followed the set up instructions directly from Okta's help documentation: How to Configure SAML 2.0 for Tableau Server